tmuth/AWR-Miner/README.md

 - Open R-AWR-Mining.R file in RStudio
 - Set the working directory to the location of the .out or .out.gz files in RStudio via the "Session" menu > "Set Working Directory".
 You could also use ctrl+shift+H
 - "Source" the R-AWR-Mining.R in RStudio via the Source button in the top+right or press ctrl+shift+s
+- AWR-Miner will plot all files in this working directory

 # Options
 Options can be set interactively in an IDE like RStudio in the "console" section or through a file named very specifically *settings.R*.
 Using settings.R is the more reliable and preferred method.